-32) Prior to occupation of the development, details of a post installation report of the approved ventilation strategy to mitigate the impact of air pollution shall be submitted to and approved in writing by the Local Planning Authority.
-Approved details shall be fully implemented prior to the occupation/use of the development and thereafter permanently retained and maintained.
+23) Prior to occupation of the development hereby permitted, details of a post installation compliance report of the approved ventilation strategy as required by condition 22 to mitigate the impact of existing poor air quality shall be submitted to and approved in writing by the Local Planning Authority.
+The report shall be produced by an accredited Chartered Building Services Engineer (CIBSE).
+Approved details shall be fully implemented prior to the occupation/use of the development and thereafter permanently retained and maintained